GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 ) <fig:simulator:background:rir_plot>

 The reverberation time noted $T_60$ or RT60 denotes the time before the sound pressure decreases by 60 dB after the source signal is abruptly stopped.
-It can be estimated from the room's dimensions and has been empirically expressed by Wallace Clement Sabine @sabine_collected_1922 as
+It can be estimated from the room's dimensions and has been empirically expressed by Wallace Clement Sabine @sabine_collected_1922 as:
 #let volume = $colMath(V, #maroon)$
 #let area = $colMath(A, #olive)$
 #let sound-speed = $colMath(c, #eastern)$